As a misty dawn began to break over the Tengger Sand Sea the figures started appearing.

 Finally though, the sun had finally broken through the cloud cover and despite the clear skies above a new challenge presented itself in place of the morning’s limited visibility: the unforgiving Indonesian humidity.
 Soon enough the exhausting climb up Bromo’s side slowed to a crawl as brows were mopped and water bottles downed in thirsty gulps.

 In this state of semi-exhaustion, the landscape took on newer, odder dimensions.

-The impression was that of a long–forgotten alien moon, an effect heightened by the smoke pouring from great fissures at Bromo’s base, covering the jagged craters and extending out to the edge of the desolate sand sea.
+The impression was that of a long-forgotten alien moon, an effect heightened by the smoke pouring from great fissures at Bromo’s base, covering the jagged craters and extending out to the edge of the swirling sand sea.

 After the final, lunging climb came to an end, it was easy for the visitors to stand overawed in the presence of these ancient monoliths.
 Under the gaze of the unceasing mid-morning sun, the volcanic trio offered only a glimpse into their ultimately unknowable natural power as the fog continued to move gently across the park’s floor.